lkodinsson/MARS/Core/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Dexterity 11+, Trained in any combat skill

-Attacks made with a different weapon than the last weapon you used in the same turn, get a bonus to hit.
+Attacks made with a different weapon than the last weapon you used in the same turn, gets a bonus to hit.
 This includes making unarmed attacks with different hands.

 ##### Table: Ambidexterity Steps & Cost
 | Step Cost | Total Cost | Bonus |